danchoi/vmail/README.markdown

 To forward a message, type `,f`.

-All these command open a message composition window.
+All these commands open a message composition window.
 At the top, you will see mail headers like this:

     from: Daniel Choi <dhchoi@gmail.com>